SecondFlight/flutter-with-tracktion-engine/README.md

 This is a proof-of-concept for using Tracktion Engine in a Flutter app.
 This demo only supports Windows, but the concepts should be the same for other platforms supported by both Flutter and Tracktion Engine.

+## Branches

+This repository contains two branches.
+The `main` branch contains a demo with JUCE and Tracktion Engine.
+The `juce-sine-tone` branch contains a simpler demo with only JUCE.

 ## Building

 ### Prerequisites